docopt/docopt/README.md

 `--version` options, you still need to mention them in usage pattern for this to work.
 Also, for your users to know about them.

+- `options_first`, by default `False`.
+If set to `True` will disallow interspersing options and positional argument.
+I.e. after first positional argument, all arguments will be interpreted as positional even if the look like options.
+  This can be used for strict compatibility with POSIX, or if you want to dispatch your arguments to other programs.

-The **return** value is just a dictionary with options, arguments and commands, with keys spelled exactly like in a help message
+The **return** value is a simple dictionary with options, arguments and commands as keys, spelled exactly like in your help message.
-(long versions of options are given priority).
+Long versions of options are given priority.
 For example, if you invoke the top example as:

     naval_fate.py ship Guardian move 100 150 --speed=15